hshin-git/GyroM5/README-en.md

 I enjoyed making this GyroM5,
 and I thought this may be a good material to learn programming and control algorithm while playing RC car.
-So I release the source code of GyroM5 for expecting that someone use this material for STEM education, or persuading your parents to buy hobby RC car.
+So I release the source code of GyroM5 for expecting that someone use this material for STEM education, or persuading your parents to buy hobby RC car. (^_^)

-I am happy if somebody could repoduce GyroM5 or customize it by themselves.
+I am happy if somebody could reproduce GyroM5 or customize it by themselves.

 ---